SamuelNiiOdoiOddoye/Telix_School_Management_System_New/README.md

 - Fee payment and expense transaction ledgers
 - Export reports to PDF and Excel
 - Automated tests and continuous integration

+Contributing

+Contributions are welcome and appreciated.

+If you would like to improve this project by fixing bugs, adding features, improving documentation, or optimizing performance, feel free to fork the repository and submit a Pull Request.

+Before contributing, please:

+* Open an issue to discuss significant changes.
+* Follow the project’s coding style.
+* Write clear commit messages.
+* Ensure new features do not break existing functionality.

+All contributions will be reviewed before being merged.

+⸻

+Commercial Use

+This repository is intended for educational, research, and collaborative software development.

+If you or your organization wish to use this project as part of a commercial product or service, please contact the project owner before doing so to discuss commercial licensing options.

+Commercial licensing terms may differ from the permissions granted for community contributions.

+⸻

+Intellectual Property

+Copyright © 2026 Samuel Oddoye.

+All original source code, documentation, designs, and related assets remain the intellectual property of the project owner unless otherwise stated.

+Contributors retain copyright to their own original contributions while granting the project owner the necessary rights to review, modify, merge, and distribute those contributions as part of this project.

+⸻

+Future Commercial Licensing

+As this project evolves, a commercial licensing model may be introduced for organizations wishing to build commercial products or services based on this software.

+If such a model is adopted, contributors who have made significant accepted contributions may be invited to participate under separate written agreements.
+Participation, eligibility, and any revenue-sharing arrangements will be determined on a case-by-case basis and are not implied by contributing to this repository.

+⸻

+Contact

+For questions, collaboration opportunities, commercial licensing, or business partnerships, please open an issue in this repository or contact the project owner through GitHub.